 - Course Resources

-- To complete the class, please view the video lecture and read the course materials.
+- To complete the online class, please view the video lecture and read the course materials.
 You may find it helpful to review the handouts and presentation materials before watching the course.
 The complete course is available on this page or on the Oak Ridge Associated Universities Learning Management System at https://oraulearning.org.
 Registration with Oak Ridge is required for those interested in obtaining MLA CE credit.